 Research

 Our research aims to understand how species respond evolutionarily and ecologically to environmental change, one of the great challenges for the 21st century.
 The paleontological and geological records provide a comparative context to study how life responded to dramatic changes in climate, topography, and oceanic conditions through diversification, adaptation, and extinction.
 Using these deep-time records, we can measure the rates at which species respond, the factors that tip the balance between adaptation and extinction, and the conditions that lead to environmental collapse and mass extinction.
-However, the temporal, spatial, and taxonomic resolutions of the fossil record do not easily mesh with the scale at which we make observations on the living world.
-Our research makes these connections.
+Long-term evolution involves genetic and developmental processes that produce phenotypes, drift coupled with selection on phenotypes to maximize performance, and change in the selective regime as local and global environments change.
+We utilize this hierarchy to test expectations or assumptions from one of its levels against empirical data from another.

 Analysis of spatial environmental sorting of locomotor proportions within species and between clades. (download the paper) Polly et al. 2017, Evolutionary Ecology Research, 18: 61-95.

-Analysis of spatial environmental sorting of locomotor proportions within species and between clades (from Polly et al. 2017).
+Analysis of spatial sorting of communities by locomotor traits within species and between clades (from Polly et al. 2017).

 Non-linear mapping of genetic parameter space onto phenotypic space filtered through developmental tissue-level interactions (from Polly, 2008 and Polly, 2017).